rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

 ```

 If you think about this for a bit, the hole discovered the last parameter from the two argument overload!
-This tells us that the type checker is looking at the wrong overload.
+This tells us that the type checker is looking at the wrong overloaded version.
 I have used the type hole to verify my hypothesis.
+That is very useful, is it not?

 If, as above, I add the type application (`<Office.CoercionType, Office.AsyncContextOptions, OfficeCallack<string>, void>`) to `curry3`
 it will show the type correctly: